It's a party at Truist Park, but who's really paying for all of this?

 Perhaps enough time has passed that not many people care anymore.
 And there are surely Cobb residents who agree with Schiller and are thrilled with how it’s turned out.

-And maybe we should just keep our focus on what will hopefully be a memorable two nights in the city’s sports history.
+And maybe we should just keep our focus on what will hopefully be a memorable All-Star Week in the city’s sports history.

 But if the Braves can just use some of that mixed-use development revenue to sign some free-agent bats in the offseason, it would be really appreciated.